 Fees comprise only 35% of the full cost of the SYO Annual Training Program.
 The balance is funded through the generous support we receive from Government, donors, and our corporate sponsors.
 For those young musicians who are invited to take a place in one of our orchestras, their cost of participation is less than $10 per hour.
 All fees are non-refundable.
 View more information about fees and payments.

 SYO welcomes young musicians who are based in Regional NSW.
 A tailored rehearsal schedule including a flexible attendance plan and adjusted contribution payments is available for successful applicants who live at a distance which hinders ability to attend each week (i.e. over 200km away).
 Please contact SYO to discuss this further and to apply to audition via video.

 SYO, with the very generous support of the SYO Foundation and many private donors, provides a number of full or partial scholarships.
 There are two categories of Scholarships available:

 Opportunity Scholarships – Support financially disadvantaged young people

-Principal Chair Scholarship – When sponsored are offered to the Principal Chairs of the Symphonic Orchestral Program and based on merit.
+Principal Chair Scholarship – When sponsored scholarships are offered to the Principal Chairs of the Symphonic Orchestral Program and are based on merit.

 To apply for an Opportunity Scholarship please tick the box on the audition application form.
 If you would like to support financially disadvantaged young people through Opportunity Scholarships or sponsor a Principal Chair Scholarship more information can be found here or please contact us.